code-qtzl/learn-functional-programming/README.md

 # learn-functional-programming

-### Map
+### Reduce

-The map function takes a function and an iterable (in this case a list) as inputs.
-It applies the function to each element in the iterable and returns a new iterable with all the results.
+Reduce is a built in function that takes a function and a list of values, and applies the function to each value in the list, accumulating a single result as it goes.